bladeaweb/workflow/README.md

-# workflow for Alexander Sharkov
+# Workflow by Alexander Sharkov with included Bootstrap 4.

-v 1.1.2
+v 1.1.2 - bootstrap 4

 > #### What's new?
-> Fixed normalize.css issue.
+> Bootstrap 4 included.

-> There are a base created for compiling html + css + js + png sprites + image compress from pug and sass.
-It based on gulp task runner.
+> There are a base created for compiling html + css + js + png sprites + image compress from pug and sass + Bootstrap 4.
+It based on grunt as a task runner.